You can customize the LED notification icons on the front for individual contacts and apps.

 The wallet (pocket) is located inside the front part.

-The top part of the Galaxy S10 Wallet cover is fully covered except the hole for the secondary microphone.
+The top part of the Galaxy S10 LED Wallet cover is fully covered except the hole for the secondary microphone.

 The Power button is also covered.